yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

     mkdir deepvariant
     cd deepvariant
    ```
-4. start interactive session on Puhti:
+4. Start interactive session on Puhti:
    ```
     sinteractive -c 2 -m 4G -d 250
    ```
     One has to choose course project on the command prompt to start an interactive session.

-5. Prepare singularity image from docker images for DeepVariant analysis:
+5. Prepare singularity image from docker image for DeepVariant analysis:

     We want to use LOCAL_SCRATCH for Singularity tmp and cache.
 Unsetting XDG_RUNTIME_DIR will silence some unnecessary warnings.
 We will learn more about these
     settings later presentations.